chengine/catnips/README.md

 <img src='imgs/blender.png'/>

 ## Generating your own scenes
 To use your own datasets, simply train a Nerfstudio `nerfacto` model and follow the folder structure as illustrated above.
+If your images contain pixels that are transparent like in the case of synthetic scenes (i.e. the alpha value is 0), it is recommended to use the `instant-ngp-data` flag (e.g. `ns-train nerfacto --data {DATA} instant-ngp-data`) rather than `blender-data` or the default.

 ## Citation
 ```